researchstudio-sat/webofneeds/documentation/protocol/delivery-chains.md

 After these exchanges, both owners/nodes end up with `m1`, `s1A`, and `s1B`.

-Message 2 contains `m` and `s1`, not just `s1`, which might be surprising.
-In this case, `m` is called an *echo*, and it is delivered to all clients registered as the owner of the atom that sends `m`.
+It may be surprising that message 2 contains `m1` and `s1A`, not just `s1A`.
+In this case, `m1` is called an *echo*, and it is delivered to all clients registered as the owner of the atom that sends `m1`.
 Thus, when one client sends a message, all clients are informed of that message immediately.

 ## Message Log Integrity